Entanglement and apparent thermality in simulated black holes: Lattice simulator of Dirac fermions in black hole background

 The action of Eq.~\eqref{Equation: MFT Action} is that of a massless Dirac spinor $\psi$ on a (1+1)-dimensional Riemann-Cartan space-time, with the curved space-time spinor $\psi$ being related to the lattice spinor $\chi$ via the renormalisation $\chi=\sqrt{|e|}\psi$ and the zweibein being given by \cite{Horner_Thesis, Horner_hallam_Pachos_2023, Horner_et_al_2023, Daniel_Hallam_Horner_Pachos_2024}

 which correspond to the following space-time metric line element:

+It can be verified from the lattice spinor's anti-commutation relations and the zweibein of Eq.~\eqref{Equation: Zweibein of GP Metric} that the curved space-time spinor satisfies the necessary anti-commutation relations of Eq.~\eqref{Equation: Canonical Anti-Commutation Relations (Spinors)}.

-If the couplings $v$ and $u$ are slowly varying position-dependent functions $v(x)$ and $u(x)$, then the line element of Eq.~\eqref{Equation: Gullstrand-Painleve metric line element} is that of the (1+1)-dimensional Gullstrand-Painlev\'e metric \cite{Gullstrand_1922, Painleve_1921}, with the $(+ \ -)$ metric signature, which describes the space-time geometry of a (1+1)-dimensional black hole with an event horizon of radius $x_h$ located at $v(x_h)^2=u(x_h)^2$ \cite{Volovik_2003, Volovik_2001}.
-The Gullstrand-Painlevé metric does not possess a coordinate singularity at $v(x_h)^2=u(x_h)^2$ and, therefore, is valid in both the interior and exterior space-time of the black hole, with the region bounded by $v(x)^2\geq u(x)^2$ corresponding to the interior \cite{Horner_hallam_Pachos_2023, Horner_Thesis}.
+If the couplings $v$ and $u$ are slowly varying position-dependent functions $v(x)$ and $u(x)$, then the line element of Eq.~\eqref{Equation: Gullstrand-Painleve metric line element} is that of the (1+1)-dimensional Gullstrand-Painlev\'e metric \cite{Gullstrand_1922, Painleve_1921}, which describes the space-time geometry of a (1+1)-dimensional black hole when the surface gravity $\kappa$ of the metric is positive, and a white hole when it is negative \cite{Volovik_2003, Volovik_2001} (see Appendix~\ref{Appendix: Surface Gravity of GP Metric}).
+The Gullstrand-Painlevé metric does not possess a coordinate singularity at the event horizon, which is located at $v(x_h)^2=u(x_h)^2$, and is therefore valid in both the interior and exterior space-time of the black/white hole, with the region bounded by $v(x)^2\geq u(x)^2$ corresponding to the interior \cite{Horner_hallam_Pachos_2023, Horner_Thesis}.
 Though the Gullstrand-Painlevé metric is not \textit{static} (not invariant under the time-reversal transformation $t\mapsto-t$), it is \textit{stationary} (invariant under the time-translation transformation $t\mapsto t+t_0$).
-As the metric is stationary, it admits a time-like Killing vector $\xi^\mu=\delta^\mu_t$ (equivalently denoted $\partial_t$), which allows energy to be well-defined in the black hole's interior region and conserved along the metric’s geodesics \cite{Volovik_2001, Huhtala_Volovik_2002, Volovik_2003} (see Appendix~\ref{Appendix: Spinor fields on a (1+1)D Riemann-Cartan space-time}).
+As the metric is stationary, it admits a time-like Killing vector $\xi^\mu=\delta^\mu_t$ (equivalently denoted $\partial_t$), which allows energy to be well-defined in the black hole's interior region and conserved along the metric’s geodesics \cite{Volovik_2001, Huhtala_Volovik_2002, Volovik_2003} (see Appendix~\hyperref[Appendix: Spinor fields on a (1+1)D Riemann-Cartan space-time]{A}).